Pam Grossman makEs magic

 *

 Pam is a graduate of New York University, where she studied cultural anthropology, art history, and comparative religion.
-A resident of Brooklyn, she lives with her husband, Matthew Freeman, and their two feline familiars.
+She divides her time between Brooklyn and the Western Catskills alongside her husband, the playwright Matthew Freeman, and their two feline familiars.

 All opinions expressed and projects described in the pages following are her own.